-The Archives of the Missisquoi Historical Society is the central repository for Missisquoi County’s history.
-The Archives is mainly comprised of primary sources.
+The Missisquoi Historical Society archives is located in the Doris Jones McIntosh Annex and it is the central repository for Missisquoi County’s history.
+The archives is mainly comprised of primary sources.

-The office of the Missisquoi Historical Society Archives is located in the Cornell Mill site of the Missisquoi Museum (2 River Street Stanbridge East, Québec).
-The archives is open year-round Monday to Wednesday from 9:00 am to 4:30 pm.
-Please make an appointment by contacting the archivist or by telephone 450-248-3153.
+The Doris Jones McIntosh Annex is located in the Cornell Mill site of the Missisquoi County Museum (2 River Street Stanbridge East, Quebec).
+The archives is open by appointment only.
+Please make an appointment by contacting the archivist or 450 248-3153.

-There is a research fee for written inquiries and for visits to the Archives.
-For information concerning the research policy, please click on this link: Research Policy
+There is a research fee for written inquiries and for visits to the archives.
+For information concerning the research policy, please click on this link: ARCHIVES RESEARCH POLICY AND FEE SCHEDULE

-The Missisquoi Historical Society Archives holds a collection of the following:
+The archives housed in the Doris Jones McIntosh annex holds a collection of the following: